Winds-AI/Frontend-development-MCP-tools-public/docs/FUTURE_PLANS.md

 - Prompt field is resetted
 - Add a wait time tool call that has a check button to continue when I see fit

-# Future Plans for Frontend Development Tools MCP Extension
+# Future Plans for Autonomous Frontend Browser Tools

-This document outlines the future direction and planned enhancements for the Frontend Development Tools MCP Extension.
+This document outlines the future direction and planned enhancements for the Autonomous Frontend Browser Tools project.
 The goal is to further empower AI coding assistants by providing them with richer context and more intuitive tools, ultimately leading to more autonomous and efficient frontend development.

 ## Enhancing Tool Synergy and LLM Understanding

 Currently, I have all the tools set up, but LLMs still struggle to understand how to use these tools together in sync with each other and code autonomously.
 For now, when I prompt, I give it instructions on how to do this separately.
-To overcome that, I have to update the names and descriptions of tools so that the LLM can understand that it can use these tools in conjunction with each other and other tools and models needs to be improved to support using more and complex tools properly.
+To overcome that, I have to update the names and descriptions of tools so that the LLM can understand that it can use these tools in conjunction with each other and other tools and models needs to be improved to support using more and complex tools properly with their agentic behaviours.
+Gpt-5 works well with these tools.

 ## Automated Project Context Setup (Memories/Rules)